 If you like pizza and you like bread, this pizza pull apart bread recipe will be a winner.

 Let’s start by preparing the dough.
 This is a great pizza dough that comes together quickly.
-Normally, pizza doughs need to proof for a certain amount of time; however, this recipe has a high amount of yeast, allowing you to have bread in a much shorter amount of time.
+Normally, pizza doughs need to proof for a certain amount of time; however, this recipe has a high amount of yeast, allowing the dough to be ready in a shorter period of time.

 While your dough is rising, prepare your toppings.
-I chose to use shredded fontina cheese with mozzarella and salami, but you can go with the original mozzarella and pepperoni as well.
-You can also add olives, sausage, prosciutto, peppers, etc.
+I chose to use shredded fontina cheese with mozzarella and salami, but you can use almost any type of cheese and meat.
+Go crazy with the toppings and add whatever your heart desires!
+Olives, sausage, prosciutto, herbs, pesto all make great fillings.

 Thirty minutes later, and voila!
-The bread was baked to perfection.
+The pull apart pizza bread was even better than I had anticipated.
 You can see the little bits of garlic on top, which I love.
-The bread was even better than I had anticipated!
 The bread is very light and “fluffy” with the great flavors of pizza.
 Now if I can only refrain from gobbling up the entire loaf…

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.